 I am interested in the mathematical foundations of machine learning and AI.
 I focus on the design of provably efficient and practical algorithms that are relevant for a broad range of paradigms.
-My current interests include : i) reinforcement learning and controls ii) representation (and deep) learning and iii) natural language processing and memory.
-I enjoy collaborating with a diverse set of researchers to tackle these issues!
+My current interests include: i) AI alignment ii) NLP, reasoning, and deep learning iii) reinforcement learning.
+I enjoy collaborating with a diverse set of researchers to tackle these issues.

 Activities and Services